reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 2. RBAC feature must be supported for both local and remote users.
 3. RBAC feature must be supported for all NBIs (North bound interfaces) – CLI, Rest, gNMI and etc.,
 4. Software upgrade must work seamlessly.

+Note : Dynamic RBAC and custom user roles are slated for future release.

 ## 1.3 Design Overview
 ### 1.3.1 Basic Approach